R3R: Decentralized Multi-Agent Collision Avoidance with Infinite-Horizon Safety: Conclusion

 \section{Conclusion}

-This paper presented R3R, a novel framework that establishes a formal, geometric link between an agent’s communication range and the range within it can plan its trajectories to ensure safety.
-Specifically, we introduced $R$-Bounded trajectories, which remain within a radius $R$ of their starting point.
-By ensuring $R$ is one-third of the communication radius, we geometrically guarantee that local safety checks imply global safety.
-We then leverage \gatekeeper{} to guarantee that all agents always track valid, $R$-Bounded trajectories, ensuring forward-invariant safety.
+This paper presented R3R, a novel framework that establishes a formal, geometric link between an agent’s communication range and the bounds within which it can plan its trajectories.
+Specifically, we introduced $R$-Bounded trajectories, demonstrating that restricting an agent's plan to a function of its communication radius and collision avoidance radius geometrically guarantees that local deconfliction implies global safety.
+We leverage \gatekeeper{} to ensure that all agents asynchronously construct and track valid, $R$-Bounded trajectories, achieving forward-invariant safety without global information.
 Our work demonstrates that for a broad class of systems, scalability and formal safety guarantees are not mutually exclusive goals but can be achieved simultaneously through principled geometric constraints.
-The efficacy of the algorithm is demonstrated via the asynchronous deconfliction of >100 agents in obstacle environments.

-Our future work will focus on addressing the method's limitations, namely to enhance the framework's robustness, resolve deadlocks and incorporate models of network uncertainty to provide probabilistic safety guarantees under realistic communication.
+The efficacy of the algorithm is demonstrated via the asynchronous deconfliction of >100 agents in obstacle-rich environments.
+Our future work will focus on addressing the method's limitations, namely to enhance the framework's robustness, resolve deadlocks, and incorporate models of network uncertainty to provide probabilistic safety guarantees under realistic communication conditions.